 How to get off this blocklist

 IP addresses are removed when you resolve the cause of the listing.
-You can request an immediate, temporary removal on the Return Path website while you investigate and correct the problem.
+You can request an immediate, temporary removal on the Validity Blocklist Lookup page while you investigate and correct the problem.

 When you submit a request, we will share with you the underlying reason for your listing.
 If you don’t resolve the underlying problem, your IP address will likely be listed again.

 - Use opt-in or confirmed opt-in permission methods for new subscribers